corda/corda-docs-portal/content/en/platform/corda/4.9/community/deploying-a-node.md

     a.
 Make sure the service description is informative - particularly if you plan to run multiple nodes.

     b.
-Change the username to the user account you want to use to run Corda. **We recommend that this user account is not root.**
+Change the username to the user account you want to use to run Corda. **R3 recommends that this user account is not root.**

 11. **SystemD**: Make sure the `corda.service` file is owned by root with the correct permissions: